-To kick things off, let’s take a look at the common types of constructions claims that you’re most likely to come across.
+To kick things off, let’s look at the common types of construction claims you’ll see.

-- Construction Delay Claims: Delay claims are filed by the client when unforeseen circumstances push a project past the initial agreed upon deadline, in turn disrupting the intended schedule.
-There are numerous causes of delay like defective plans, permit approvals, weather conditions, etc. These claims most often lead to financial or productivity loss on the client side.
+- Construction Delay Claims: Delay claims arise when unforeseen circumstances push a project past the initial agreed-upon deadline, in turn disrupting the intended schedule.
+There are lots of causes for delays like defective plans, permit approvals, weather conditions, etc. These claims normally lead to financial or productivity loss on the client-side.

 - Damage Claims: If a contractor happens to cause any damages to the property while completing the project, the client may hold them liable for these damages by filing a damage claim.

-- Price Acceleration Claims: Price acceleration claims occur when the expected project budget is raised to successfully complete the job on time or ahead of schedule.
-The client will usually file the claim since they’re the ones who carry the costs of the expedited work.
+- Price Acceleration Claims: Price acceleration claims occur when the expected project budget increases to complete the job on time or ahead of schedule.
+The client will be the one to file the claim since they’re the ones who carry the costs of the expedited work.

-- Differing Site Conditions Claims: When the actual condition of the project site differs from what was conveyed by the client in the contract a different site conditions claim can be filed.
-For example, if the client said the job site is grass and the contractor shows up to a sand pit, it’s going to be a lot more expensive to build the foundation on sand and the GC can file the claim.
+- Differing Site Conditions Claims: When the actual condition of the project site differs from what the client conveyed in the contract a different site conditions claim could arise.
+For example, if the client said the job site is grass and the contractor shows up to a sandpit, it’s going to be more expensive to build the foundation on the sand and the general contractor can file the claim.